trueaniki/mdprinter/examples/example.md

-# THIS IS A TEST MARKDOWNFILE
+# THIS IS A TEST MARKDOWN FILE
 ## Lorem ipsum
 ### Lorem ipsum